 With many cloud-based solutions like Limble, businesses no longer need to invest in on-premise information centers, thereby saving considerable costs.
 However, the real game-changers have been the computing power, scalability, and automatic software updates that are facilitated by cloud technology.

-Given its data-intensive nature, computing power is the force behind current maintenance automation.
+Given its data-intensive nature, computing power is the force behind current maintenance operations automation.
 Off-site, large-scale server farms allow previously unthought-of capabilities in solving complex computational operations while relieving users from needing high-end devices to access and engage with the service.

 Machine learning and artificial intelligence